 We have estimated the average number density of H nuclei, $n_{\rm H}$, in each region by assuming the material is distributed in a spherical volume with radius equal to the circular aperture radius of the region projected on the sky.
 These values are also listed in Table \ref{tab:landscape-tab}.

-Finally, by using the dust temperature map from \cite{lim2016distribution}, we have estimated the $\Sigma$-averaged $T$ values for the ten selected positions (Figure~\ref{fig:T_map}).
+Finally, by using the dust temperature map from \cite{lim2016distribution}, we have estimated the $\Sigma$-averaged $T$ values for the ten selected positions (Fig.~\ref{fig:T_map}).
 These values are also listed in Table \ref{tab:landscape-tab}.
 The uncertainties in $T$ are assumed to be at the level of $30\%$ \citep{lim2016distribution}.

-\subsection{Molecular Abundances}
+\subsection{Molecular abundances}

-We now estimate column densities of the nine observed species listed in Table~\ref{tab:modelcules_parameters_Ntot} in the 10 regions of the IRDC and use these results to calculate their abundances with respect to the total H nuclei, i.e., $N_X/N_H$.
+We now estimate column densities of the nine observed species listed in Table~\ref{tab:modelcules_parameters_Ntot} in the 10 regions of the IRDC and use these results to calculate their abundances with respect to the total H nuclei, that is $N_X/N_H$.
 For the column density estimation we have used Equation A4 of \cite{caselli2002molecular}:

-where $\nu$ is the frequency of the observed transition, $A$ is the Einstein coefficient obtained from the CDMS catalog\footnote{https://cdms.astro.uni-koeln.de/classic/}, $g_{u}=2J+1$ is the statistical weight of the upper level, $E_{L}$ is the energy of the lower level, and $J_{\nu}(T_{\rm ex})$ and $J_{\nu}(T_{\rm bg})$ are the equivalent Rayleigh-Jeans excitation and background temperatures, respectively.
-For these we set $T_{\rm ex}$= 7.5 K based on the multi-transition CO study of an IRDC by \cite{hernandez2012virialized}, while $T_{\rm bg}$=2.73 K from the CMB.
+where $\nu$ is the frequency of the observed transition, $A$ is the Einstein coefficient obtained from the CDMS catalog\footnote{https://cdms.astro.uni-koeln.de/classic/}, $g_{u}=2J+1$ is the statistical weight of the upper level, $E_{L}$ is the energy of the lower level, and $J_{\nu}(T_{\rm ex})$ and $J_{\nu}(T_{\rm bg})$ are the equivalent rayleigh-jeans (RJ) excitation and background temperatures, respectively.
+For these we set $T_{\rm ex}$= 7.5 K based on the multi-transition CO study of an IRDC by \cite{hernandez2012virialized}, while $T_{\rm bg}$=2.73 K from the cosmic microwave background (CMB).
 Finally, $Q_{\rm rot}$ is the rotational partition function at the assumed $T_{\rm ex}$.
-For each molecule, $Q_{\rm rot}$ has been calculated by fitting its values from JPL catalogue\footnote{https://spec.jpl.nasa.gov/ftp/pub/catalog/catdir.html}, except in the case of N$_2$H$^+$ and HCN for which, since their main rotational transitions split into hyperfine components, the partition function reported in the JPL catalogue includes an additional factor and it does not coincide with the pure rotational partition function.
+For each molecule, $Q_{\rm rot}$ has been calculated by fitting its values from jet propulsion laboratory (JPL) catalogue\footnote{https://spec.jpl.nasa.gov/ftp/pub/catalog/catdir.html}, except in the case of N$_2$H$^+$ and HCN for which, since their main rotational transitions split into hyperfine components, the partition function reported in the JPL catalogue includes an additional factor and it does not coincide with the pure rotational partition function.
 Hence, for N$_2$H$^+$ and HCN, we have calculated Q$_{\rm rot}$ as: